My work

 Why doctors?

-I am interested in everything that moves doctors and what they show in the exercise of their profession.
-The doctors themselves (what drives them, how do they look at themselves and the world, how do they learn, how do they judge?), their work (how do they run their practice, how do they combine all those different professional roles, how do they stand?) and the outcomes of their actions (does the patient feel seen and heard, does the patient get better, how do they measure quality, do they also improve if possible?).
+Actually, I am interested in everything that drives doctors and what they demonstrate in the practice of their profession.
+The doctors themselves (what motivates them, how do they view themselves and the world, how do they learn, how do they judge?), their work (how do they conduct their practice, how do they combine all those different professional roles, how do they hold their ground?), and the outcomes of their actions (does the patient feel seen and heard, does the patient get better, how do they measure quality, and do they improve when possible?).

 My CV in short

-In my various positions, I have been able to 'look around' a lot in practice.
-I have worked with and learned from individual physicians, their professional groups, hospital organizations, their scientific associations and umbrella organizations.
-I have moved into different perspectives.
+In my various roles, I have had the opportunity to extensively "observe" practice in the field.
+I have worked with and learned from individual physicians/specialists, their professional groups, hospital organizations, their scientific associations, and umbrella organizations.
+I have immersed myself in different perspectives.